WAJI: Awards and charitable activities

-In 2005, 2006 and again in 2007, WAJI won Radio&Records Hot AC station of the year for their community support and programming excellence.
+In 2005, 2006 and again in 2007, WAJI won Radio and Records Hot AC station of the year for their community support and programming excellence.

-In late 2010, WAJI MidDay Host Barb Richards received the Bob Lind Supporter of the Year national award from the Children's Miracle Network for her active involvement in helping Riley Hospital for Children with the Majic Riley Radiothon, Majic Miracle Music releases, and involvement in other Riley Hospital-related activities.
+In late 2010, WAJI midday host Barb Richards received the Bob Lind Supporter of the Year national award from the Children's Miracle Network for her active involvement in helping Riley Hospital for Children with the Majic Riley Radiothon, Majic Miracle Music releases, and involvement in other Riley Hospital-related activities.

-In 2011, WAJI Program Director Dan Kennedy received the distinguished Edison 30 Under 30 Award for his programming achievements under the age of 30.
+In 2011, WAJI program director Dan Kennedy received the distinguished Edison 30 Under 30 Award for his programming achievements under the age of 30.
 He was also awarded the Copper Radio Award for his service to the communities of Arizona while programming a group of stations in that state.
-In 2015, WAJI Program Director Dan Kennedy was awarded the Fort Wayne 40 Under 40 award for service and excellence to the community.
+In 2015, WAJI program director Dan Kennedy was awarded the Fort Wayne 40 Under 40 award for service and excellence to the community.